 Q8.
 I live in Public Housing.
 Can I get LIHEAP assistance?

 A. In most cases, the answer is No. Eligibility for LIHEAP is limited to households at or below 200% of the federal poverty income level.
 In addition to income eligibility, applicants must document that they are responsible for their home energy costs.
 Applicants who have a bill and pay directly to the energy vendor must present documentation that shows the applicant to be the Customer of Record with the energy vendor.
 If the applicant does not have any energy bills because energy costs are included in the rent payment, the household must prove its monthly rent costs are greater than 30% of the household's income for the past 30 days.

 Q9.
 How do I apply if I'm homebound?

-A. There are times when a home visit or the mail-in application procedure may be necessary to serve an applicant.
+A. There are times when a phone application, home visit or the mail-in application procedure may be necessary to serve an applicant.
 A home visit by local agency staff will be made when:

 - A relative or friend cannot make application on behalf of the applicant at a regular site;